UptickNetwork/DID-docs/docs/wallet/wallet-sdk/polygonid-sdk/polygonid-sdk-overview.md

 - Update credentials and remove them from the wallet when required.
 - Generate zero-knowledge proof that can be sent to a Verifier for verification.

-In the sections to come, you will read more about the Uptick ID Wallet SDK plugin and also an example app that will guide you to the initial setup required for using this plugin.
+In the sections to come, you will read more about the Privado ID Wallet SDK plugin and also an example app that will guide you to the initial setup required for using this plugin.
 In the later part of this example app, you will get to know the overall flow of the functionality that this plugin provides.

 ## Flutter SDK